ufz/ogs/Documentation/ProjectFile/properties/property/Exponential/exponent/t_variable_name.md

-The variable type the exponential relationship depends on.
+The independent variable name the exponential relationship depends on.